ezrc2/AImbot/README.md

 * `format_dataset.ipynb`: transforms test images and trained_boxes pairs into HuggingFace transformers dataset loader format
 * `sam_eval_2.py`: run inference with SAM; uses datasets dataloader, draws mask, bounding box, and centroid
 * `SAM_TANK_inference.ipynb`: same as sam eval_eval_2.py, but for better visualization of single images
+* `pybullet_main.py`: calculates inverse kinematics of our trajectory to the target point.
+Displays a robot arm in UR5 that will move in real-time.